Ascendnt/Aevora/README.md

 ### 2. Configure the connection

-Open `.env` in the project root and set your PostgreSQL credentials:
+Create `.env` in the project root and set your PostgreSQL credentials:

 ```
 database.default.hostname = localhost